 In many cases, these strips can be replaced if worn out.

 Golf hitting mats are available in many price ranges varying from 10 to over a thousand dollars for a mat.
-It is generally considered that the very cheap products are made more for entertainment than being designed to assist you in improving your game.
+It is generally considered that very cheap products are made more for entertainment than designed to assist you in improving your game.

 However, golf hitting mats can be purchased at a more competitive and realistic price for the average golfer that is made from good quality materials and gives a realistic hitting surface.

 The size of the hitting mat also determines the price you will pay for a mat.
 The larger the mat, the higher the cost.
 If you want a large practice area in your house or outdoors, you must expect to pay considerably more than a portable, durable, and easy-to-store mat.

 Warranties can differ considerably, ranging from one to three years.
 Some manufacturers offer a Warranty based on, for example, 300,000 hits.
 The average warranty is one year.

 Read More: Complete Your Practice with One of the Best Launch Monitors on the Market

 There are many sizes and types of hitting mats in the market that you can choose from.
 The important factors to consider when looking for a mat that will suit your needs have been discussed in this article, and 10 best-practice golf mats covering various price ranges have been reviewed.